tmeadon/meadon.me/blog/content/posts/extracting-function-app-info.md

              files=; test_data=; invoke_url_template=https://tomsfunctionapp.azurewebsites.net/api/httptrigger2; language=powershell; isDisabled=False}
 ```

+## Retrieving the URL for a Function

-Expanding out the `properties` property for the first item in the shows the existence of a property called `invoke_url_template` whose value is the URL for the Function - exactly what I was looking for!
-So, to list the URLs we can run:
+Expanding out the `properties` property for the first item in the array shows the existence of a property called `invoke_url_template` whose value is the URL for the Function - exactly what I was looking for!
+So, to list the URLs for all of the Functions we can run:

 ```PowerShell
 $functions.value.properties.invoke_url_template